Rob Dillingham

-Robert Deon Potasi Dillingham (born January 4, 2005) is an American professional basketball player for the Overtime Cold Hearts of Overtime Elite (OTE).
-He is a consensus five-star recruit and one of the top point guards in the 2023 class.
-He is committed to Kentucky.
+Robert Deon Potasi Dillingham (born January 4, 2005) is an American professional basketball player for the Minnesota Timberwolves of the National Basketball Association (NBA).
+He played college basketball for the Kentucky Wildcats.
+He was a five-star recruit who previously played professionally for the Cold Hearts and Blue Checks with Karter Knox in Overtime Elite during what would have been his senior year in high school.
+Dillingham became a guard for Kentucky during the 2023–24 season.

-High school career
+Early life and high school career

 Dillingham was born and raised in Hickory, North Carolina.
-He played basketball for Combine Academy in Lincolnton, North Carolina.
+His father Donald is African American and mother Valaaulia "Lia" Tailele is originally from Samoa.
+Rob played basketball for Combine Academy in Lincolnton, North Carolina.
 Dillingham emerged as one of the top players in his class by his sophomore season.
 As a sophomore, he averaged 21.2 points, 4.9 assists, 4.1 rebounds and 2.1 steals per game, leading his team to a 29–3 record and a non-association state title.
 He was named Charlotte Observer Player of the Year.
-For his junior year, he transferred to Donda Academy, Ye's school in Simi Valley, California.
+For his junior year, he transferred to Donda Academy, Kanye West's school in Simi Valley, California.
+For his senior year, he transferred to Overtime Elite in Atlanta, Georgia.

 Recruiting

-Dillingham is a consensus five-star recruit and one of the top point guards in the 2023 class.
+Dillingham was considered a five-star recruit by ESPN and Rivals, and a four-star recruit by 247Sports.
 On December 1, 2021, he committed to playing college basketball for NC State over offers from Memphis, LSU, Kansas and Kentucky.
-He became the second highest-ranked recruit in program history, behind Dennis Smith Jr.

-On March 19, 2022, Dillingham announced his decommitment from NC State and reopened his recruitment.

-On June 24, 2022, Dillingham committed to Kentucky over the offers of Louisville, Auburn, and USC.
-He became Kentucky's second commit in the 2023 recruiting class.
+He became the second-highest-ranked recruit in program history, behind Dennis Smith Jr. On March 19, 2022, Dillingham announced his decommitment from NC State and reopened his recruitment.
+On June 24, 2022, Dillingham committed to Kentucky over offers from Louisville, Auburn, and USC.
+He became Kentucky's second commit in the 2023 recruiting class. and went on to average 15.2 points per game.

 Professional career

+Cold Hearts (2022–2023)

-On November 3, 2022, Dillingham left Donda Academy and signed with Overtime Elite, a professional basketball league for high school players.
+On November 3, 2022, Dillingham left Donda Academy after multiple controversies surrounding its founder, Kanye West, and signed with Overtime Elite, a professional basketball league for late-high-school- and early-college-level players.
 He joined the Overtime Cold Hearts, one of the six teams in the league.
-Dillingham made his OTE debut on November 11, recording six points, three rebounds and three steals in a 92–84 loss to the YNG Dreamerz.
+Dillingham made his OTE debut for the Cold Hearts on November 11, recording six points, three rebounds and three steals in a 92–84 loss to the YNG Dreamerz.

+NBA

+After spending one season with the University of Kentucky, Dillingham declared his entry into the 2024 NBA draft and received a green room invite.

+Minnesota Timberwolves / Iowa Wolves (2024–present)

+On June 26, 2024, Dillingham was selected with the eighth overall pick by the San Antonio Spurs in the 2024 NBA draft; however, immediately on draft night, he was traded to the Minnesota Timberwolves in exchange for a 2030 protected first-round pick swap and an unprotected first-round pick in 2031.
+On July 8, he signed with the Timberwolves.
+On January 12, 2025, he was assigned to the Iowa Wolves.